acestronautical/bookcover-js/README.md

 ## Dependencies

 The project does not have any external dependencies and can be run directly in a web browser without additional setup.
-For Safari browsers JSZip is used via CDN to allow downloading as a zip file (safari does not support multi file download).

 ## Contributing